adeira/universe/src/mrtnzlml-meta/docs/readme.md

 - Prefer to define strategy rather than follow it.
 - Have issues with authority and often have legitimate arguments for anarchy.
-- Can’t conceive of failing, and seek a thrill in risk.
+- Can't conceive of failing, and seek a thrill in risk.
 - See working with others as time-consuming and onerous tasks, prefer to work in small, autonomous groups, and don’t give a shit how you feel.
-- Often don’t build particularly beautiful or stable things, but they sure do build a lot.
+- Often don't build particularly beautiful or stable things, but they sure do build a lot.
-- Are only reliable if it’s in their best interest.
+- Are only reliable if it's in their best interest.
 - Leave a trail of disruption in their wake.

 _I like changes._ I like to do rapid and unexpected changes even though they are big.
 Sometimes it's my way of escaping stereotype, sometimes it's my way of saying "enough".
 And sometimes it's a result of understanding something better.